dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 # **🧩 Attributes of Problem Statements**

-A research problem statement has Following key attributes:
+A high-quality research problem statement should include:

+✔️ Clarity and precision
+Avoid vague statements and complex jargon.
 1. Clarity and precision: a well-written statement that does not make sweeping generalizations and irresponsible statements, and that is not wordy;

-2. Identification of what would be studied while avoiding the use of value-laden words and terms;
+3. Identification of what would be studied while avoiding the use of value-laden words and terms;
-3. Identification of an overarching question and key factors or variables;
+4. Identification of an overarching question and key factors or variables;
-4. Definition of key concepts/terms;
+5. Definition of key concepts/terms;
-5. Articulation of study’s boundaries or parameters;
+6. Articulation of study’s boundaries or parameters;
-6. Some generalizability;
+7. Some generalizability;
-7. Conveyance of study’s importance, benefits, and justification (addresses the question of “so what?“);
+8. Conveyance of study’s importance, benefits, and justification (addresses the question of “so what?“);
-8. No use of unnecessary jargon; and
+9. No use of unnecessary jargon; and
-9. Conveyance of more than the gathering of descriptive data providing a “snapshot.
+10. Conveyance of more than the gathering of descriptive data providing a “snapshot.
-10. he problem must be challenging and original, but also potentially achievable by your team.
+11. he problem must be challenging and original, but also potentially achievable by your team.
-11. The problem must not be incremental.
+12. The problem must not be incremental.
 In other words, don't try to address a small change or advance on an existing study that leads to no new scientific insight.
 This could be damaging to your and your team's reputation, and will likely not lead to a meaningful publication.
-12. Developing a ‘good' research problem statement, therefore, involves systematic planning and setting time-based, realistic objectives.
+13. Developing a ‘good' research problem statement, therefore, involves systematic planning and setting time-based, realistic objectives.
 Your problem has to be achievable
-13. Not too long.
+14. Not too long.
 One page is more than enough for a clear and effective problem statement.

 # **✅ Key Guidelines to Writing Problem Statements**